gladsonvm/django_payload_validator/README.md

-# Django json data validator
+# Django payload validator
-This package can validate data provided in django request body.
+This package can validate data provided as payload in request body.
 This is similar to django forms, but only different being this works on json data provided throuogh body of a request rather than HTML forms.

 ### Usage